flux-framework/flux-operator/examples/experimental/bursting/broker-compute-engine/README.md

 You should see it's scheduled (but not running).
 Note that if we asked for a resource totally unknown to the cluster (e.g. 4 nodes and 32 tasks) it would just fail.
 Note that because of this, we need in our "mark as burstable" method a way to tell Flux not to fail in this case.
+Also note that once it's assigned to a plugin to be bursted, it will lose that attribute (and note be able to be scheduled again).
 You can see it is scheduled and waiting for resources:

 ```bash
 $ flux jobs -a